outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 Apart from *docker exec*, [docker attach <container>](https://docs.docker.com/engine/reference/commandline/attach/) is also recommended.

-This command attaches the host's terminal STDIN, STDOUT and STDERR files (or any combination of the three) to a running container, allowing interactive control or inspect as if the container was running directly in the host's terminal.
+This command attaches the host terminal's STDIN, STDOUT and STDERR files to a running container, allowing interactive control or inspect as if the container was running directly in the host's terminal.
 It will display the output of the ENTRYPOINT/CMD process.

 For example, a container can be shutdown by `C-c` shortcut, sending the SIGINT signal (identical to SIGTERM) to the container by default.
 Rather, `C-p C-q` detaches from the container and leave it running in the background again.

-If the process is running as PID 1 (mostly */usr/bin/init*), it ignores any signal and will not terminate on SIGINT or SIGTERM unless it is coded to do so.
+If the process is running as PID 1 (like */usr/bin/init*), it ignores any signal and will not terminate on SIGINT or SIGTERM unless it is coded to do so.

 # Create Image from Container #